 This hypoallergenic comforter is made from 100% microfiber on the face and 100% polyester in the filling.
 Like most of the down alternatives we tested, this comforter didn’t really make you want to snuggle up with it and didn’t have the same soft and fluffy feel that many of the other comforters provided.

-The biggest con with this comforter were the corner loops.
-They were the smallest out of all of the comforters we tested, which caused frustration when trying to tie the duvet cover to the insert.
-This comforter comes in nine solid colors, so while we would definitely recommend using a duvet cover with the white color option, if purchasing one of the other color options, you might not need a cover from an aesthetic perspective — just keep in mind that the material is sheen.
+The biggest con with this comforter were its corner loops.
+They were the smallest out of all the comforters we tested, which caused frustration when trying to tie the duvet cover to the insert.
+This comforter comes in nine solid colors so, while we would definitely recommend using a duvet cover with the white color option, if purchasing one of the other color options, then you might not need a cover from an aesthetic perspective — just keep in mind that the material is sheen.

 As the most budget comforter of the bunch, the quality unfortunately shows.
 This comforter is a down alternative and is 100% polyester.
 And similar to the Utopia comforter that we tested, we really don’t love the feel of polyester for sleeping purposes.